Nuitka/Nuitka-website/doc/doc/roadmap.rst

    A schema was created and helps editing in Visual Code, user files can be provided.

-   The next step is to document these file formats.
+   A documentation was created, the next step is to make a series of postings detailing each feature further.

 ************
  Standalone